Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 A: Medicare supplement policies (Medigap) are standardized, with ten different plan designs, designated with a letter from A to N. Availability varies depending on where you live.
-For the most part, a plan design is the same nationwide (so a Medigap plan F is the same in Colorado as it is in California, for example) but three states – Massachusetts, Minnesota, and Wisconsin – have different rules for how Medigap policies are standardized.
+For the most part, a plan design is the same nationwide (so a Medigap plan G is the same in Colorado as it is in California, for example) but three states – Massachusetts, Minnesota, and Wisconsin – have different rules for how Medigap policies are standardized.

 Each of the ten plan types is different in what it covers.
 In general, they focus on covering the deductibles and copays that are out-of-pocket costs under Original Medicare.
 [You must have Original Medicare – not Medicare Advantage – to purchase a Medigap plan.]

-Nine of the ten plans (all except Plan A) cover at least a portion of the Medicare Part A deductible (the deductible is $1,364 per benefit period in 2019).
-But only two Medigap plans (C and F) cover the Medicare Part B deductible (that deductible is $185 in 2019).
-Plans C and F will no longer be sold to newly-eligible enrollees after the end of 2019, as a result of 2015’s Medicare Access and CHIP Reauthorization Act (MACRA), which prohibits the sale of “first dollar” Medigap coverage to newly-eligible enrollees, in an effort to prevent overutilization of services.
+Nine of the ten plans (all except Plan A) cover at least a portion of the Medicare Part A deductible (the deductible is $1,408 per benefit period in 2020).
+But only two Medigap plans (C and F) cover the Medicare Part B deductible (that deductible is $198 in 2020).
+Plans C and F are no longer available to newly-eligible enrollees as of 2020, as a result of 2015’s Medicare Access and CHIP Reauthorization Act (MACRA), which prohibits the sale of “first dollar” Medigap coverage to newly-eligible enrollees, in an effort to prevent overutilization of services.

-All ten plans cover the coinsurance that accrues under Medicare Part A if you’re hospitalized for more than 60 days, plus the hospital costs for up to another 365 days in the hospital, after your Medicare benefits are exhausted [Coinsurance kicks in on day 61; in 2019, it’s $341 per day until you get to day 90 in the hospital.
-After that, if you haven’t already used up your lifetime “reserve days” you’ll get another 60 days in the hospital during which you pay $682 per day in coinsurance.
-After that, your Medicare coverage for that benefit period would be exhausted, but Medigap plans extend your coverage] All but two plans (K and L) also pay coinsurance and copays assessed under Medicare B; Plans K and L pay a portion of those charges.
+All ten Medigap plans cover the coinsurance that accrues under Medicare Part A if you’re hospitalized for more than 60 days, plus the hospital costs for up to another 365 days in the hospital, after your Medicare benefits are exhausted [Coinsurance kicks in on day 61; in 2020, it’s $352 per day until you get to day 90 in the hospital.
+After that, if you haven’t already used up your lifetime “reserve days” you’ll get another 60 days in the hospital during which you pay $704 per day in coinsurance.
+After that, your Medicare coverage for that benefit period would be exhausted, but Medigap plans extend your coverage.]
+All but two plans (K and L) also pay coinsurance assessed under Medicare B; Plans K and L pay a portion of those charges.